Legal Resources Standards of Conduct for Transmission Providers

 Final Rule: On October 16, 2008, FERC issued Order No. 717 adopting a series of reforms to the Standards of Conduct for transmission providers that will simplify and strengthen the rules.
 The new rules are designed to:

 - Foster compliance,

 - Conform the Standards of Conduct to the decision of the U.S. Court of Appeals for the D.C.
 Circuit in the National Fuel Gas Supply Corporation v.
 FERC .

 - The "independent functioning rule," which requires transmission function and marketing function employees to operate independently of each other;

-- The "transparency rule," which imposes posting requirements to help detect any instances of undue preference due to the improper disclosure of transmission function information.
+- The "transparency rule," which imposes posting requirements to help detect any instances of undue preference due to the improper disclosure of non-public transmission function information.